 Weaving Water is a public art project exploring the intersections of water, weaving and shared experience both visible and invisible.
 Participants are invited to become part of an informal indigo dye and weaving workshop.
-They transform plain yarn or cloth through a series of steps: folding and binding the cloth or fiber, wetting in water from specific sources, dipping in indigo dye vats, unfolding to reveal the pattern made.
+They transform plain yarn or cloth through a series of steps: folding and binding the cloth or fiber, wetting in water from site-specific locations, dipping in indigo dye vats, unfolding to reveal the pattern made.
 These dyed materials are transformed again as participants weave them into new cloth on the SAORI loom, obscuring the patterns made as these fibers becomes part of a new whole.
+Participants are transformed from a group of strangers to an operating fiber studio team.

 Public workshop dates: